 It is normal for a business to lose 10–25% of their customers every year.
 If you are losing more than that, it is a wake-up call for you to take action.

 There are 5 main reasons why a customer will turn their back on your business:

-- They no longer need your product or service
+- Your customers no longer need your product or service

-- Your product or service is not satisfying their needs
+- Your product or service does not satisfy their needs

-- Your competitor is serving them better than you
+- Your competitor is giving them better service

 1. Your customers no longer need your product